Buffer (application)

 Buffer is a software application for the web and mobile, designed to manage accounts in social networks, by providing the means for a user to schedule posts to Bluesky, YouTube, Twitter, Facebook, Mastodon, Instagram, Threads, Pinterest, TikTok and LinkedIn, as well as analyze their results and engage with their community.
 It is owned by remote company Buffer Inc.

 The application was designed by a group of European expats in San Francisco, most notably Joel Gascoigne and Leo Widrich.
 Gascoigne is currently the CEO of Buffer.
-By August 2021, the team had reached 85 people working remotely from 15 countries in different parts of the world, more than 4.5 million registered users and over $16 million in annual revenue.

 History

 Buffer began its development in October 2010 in Birmingham, United Kingdom by co-founder Joel Gascoigne, who established the idea of the social media application while he was in the United Kingdom.
-Once he developed the idea he created a landing page to see if enough people were interested in the product to make it a profitable venture.
-After reaching a critical mass of registrations, Gascoigne built and designed the first version of the application software over a span of 7 weeks.

-On November 30, 2010, the initial version of Buffer was launched.
+On November 30, 2010, the initial version of Buffer was launched as bfffr.com.
 It contained limited features which only allowed access to Twitter.
 Four days after the software's launch Buffer gained its first paying user.
 A few weeks after this, the number of users reached 100, and then that number multiplied to 100,000 users within the next 9 months.

 In July 2011, the cofounders decided to move the startup venture from the United Kingdom to San Francisco in the United States, and Buffer was converted into an incorporation.
 Whilst in San Francisco, the cofounders dealt with the San Franciscan startup incubators AngelPad.
 This was due to the increase in cost after moving from Birmingham.
 Throughout December 2011, cofounders Joel and Leo were able to secure 18 investors to their company, after being refused by 88% of the people they met with to offer an investment to their company.
 The investors include Maneesh Arora, the founder of MightyText, Thomas Korte, the founder of AngelPad, and Andy McLoughlin, the co-founder of the software company Huddle.

-Due to visa issues with the co-founders, the company's base shifted to Hong Kong in January 2012.
-Then in August 2012, following more visa issues, it migrated again to Tel Aviv, Israel.
-In October 2012, Joel Gascoigne reported that "1.5-2% of users are on the paid plan, so we’re currently on a $800,000 annual run rate".
-In May 2013, the company's base shifted back to the United States, after the co-founders’ visa predicaments were resolved.
-Around this time Buffer intentionally made its salary calculation algorithm public (along with the calculated salaries of its 13 employees; this number has since grown to exceed 80, almost all of whom opt-in to the salary-publishing culture).
+In 2013, Buffer intentionally made its salary calculation algorithm public (along with the calculated salaries of its 13 employees; this number has since grown to exceed 80, almost all of whom opt-in to the salary-publishing culture).

+In March 2015, Buffer acquired its current domain buffer.com for $600K USD.